pbs-ie/postalbibleschool.ie/CONTRIBUTING.md

   ```

 - Add a descriptive title and summary for the PR.
+- Prefix with `FEATURE:` for a new feature or `BUGFIX:` for a fix.
+- Use the Github templates but feel free to remove the irrelevant headings.
 - Reference related issues or tasks using keywords (e.g., `Fixes #123`).

 ---